Parent Info Pack

-All field staff are required to complete a health and safety training course.
-This includes learning how to conduct in-depth risk audits and on-the-spot risk assessments as well as developing, updating, and acting on Emergency Action Plans and Crisis Management Plans.
-They also learn how to easily identify and respond swiftly to any potential threat to a child’s protection.
+GVI is compliant with British Standard 8848, a set best practice standards for adventure expedition providers outside the United Kingdom.
+We require all field staff to complete health and safety training.
+This includes learning how to conduct in-depth risk audits and on-the-spot risk assessments as well as developing, updating, and acting on Emergency Action and Crisis Management Plans.

 Many parents of GVI Alumni become enthusiastic GVI ambassadors, often joining one of our programs themselves after their child returns home.
 If you’d like to speak to one of these incredibly inspiring individuals and learn more about their experience let us know and, depending on your location, we can arrange for you to meet up or set up a phone call or online chat.